sparkertime/Incrediblog/_posts/2011-04-26-keeping-jekyll-classy.markdown

 Obviously, my blog is poised to set the world aflame.
 All of that enthusiasm and passion will go to waste though if people can't reach out to me and let me know how much my work has personally moved them and their families.
 A "Contact" page was in order.

-Obviously, this is a tall order for a static HTML generator to handle.
-After reading [this post](http://tbd) I decided to build a light-weight Sinatra app and some Javascript trickery to send emails that the static HTML pages will POST to.
+This is a tall order for a static HTML generator to handle.
+After reading [this gist](https://gist.github.com/463598) I decided to build a similar light-weight Sinatra app and some Javascript trickery to send emails that the static HTML pages will POST to.

 Here's the Sinatra app in full: